cvbate/DatabasesFlooding/README.md

 1. Boreholes Louisiana (SHP)
 1. Floodwalls Louisiana (SHP)

-- The Katrina flood datais from the [Global Defense Database by Cloudstreet.ai](https://global-flood-database.cloudtostreet.ai/)
+- The Katrina flood datais from the [Global Defense Database by Cloudstreet.ai](https://global-flood-database.cloudtostreet.ai/).
-- The data levee data is from the [National Levee Database by the US Army Corps of Engineers](https://nld.usace.army.mil/)
+- The levee data is from the [National Levee Database by the US Army Corps of Engineers](https://nld.usace.army.mil/).

 ## Methodology